-21. See World Justice Project podcast interview with Christof Heyns. https://worldjusticeproject.org/about-us/connect/podcast/christof-heyns-right-peaceful-assembly a public health emergency, it is legally permissible to limit the right to assembly for as short a period as necessary to contain the spread of disease.
+21. See World Justice Project podcast interview with Christof Heyns. https://worldjusticeproject.org/about-us/connect/podcast/christof-heyns-right-peaceful-assembly

-To date, the practice of limiting freedom of peaceful assembly under emergency laws has varied dramatically around the world.
-Under strict orders of lockdowns and quarantines, most citizens initially stayed at home and avoided mass gatherings.
-Over time, however, hundreds of thousands of people have begun returning to the streets to advocate for various causes, e.g., against police violence in the United States, or for democratic change in Hong Kong, or to protest government responses to the pandemic.
-Authorities have responded appropriately in most cases, but in some countries acts of repression and arbitrary detentions have marked the assemblies, most recently in Hong Kong, Belarus, and Russia.
+To date, the practice of limiting freedom of peaceful assembly under emergency laws has varied dramatically around the world.22 Under strict orders of lockdowns and quarantines, most citizens initially staved at home and avoided mass gatherings.
+Over time, however, hundreds of thousands of people have begun returning to the streets to advocate for various causes, e.g., against police violence in the United States, or for democratic change in Hong Kong, or to protest government responses to the pandemic.23 Authorities have responded appropriately in most cases, but in some countries acts of repression and arbitrary detentions have marked the assemblies, most recently in Hong Kong, Belarus, and Russia.